 Eliminate fleas indoors.
 Flea larvae tend to live in moist areas, such as carpeting and rugs.
 It is also a good idea to vacuum any particularly damp areas of your home, such as attics or basements.

-Fleas can be a tricky pest to eradicate, especially if you have a young pup.
+Fleas can be tricky to eradicate, especially if you have a young pup.
 While it may seem like these pests are harmless at first glance, they could potentially carry diseases that lead to illness or worse.
-In this article, we’ve provided tips on how to keep your house free of fleas and what you need to know about their presence on puppies.
+In this article, we’ve provided tips on keeping your house free of fleas and what you need to know about their presence on puppies.